coseus/CVBuilder/README.md

 ---

-## 🔁 Job Description Flow (Single Source of Truth)
+## 🔁 Single Source of Truth – Job Description

-There is **only one Job Description input** in the entire app:
+The entire app uses **one shared Job Description field**:

 ```python
 cv["job_description"]
 ```

-It is shared by:
+It is consumed by:

 - ATS Optimizer
 - Job Description Analyzer
 - ATS Helper
 - ATS Score Dashboard

-This eliminates duplicate copy-paste and keeps everything in sync.
+➡️ No duplicate copy-paste.
+Everything stays in sync.

 ---